WenWeiTHU/WenWeiTHU.github.io/_pages/about.md

 I ‘m currently a PhD student (from fall, 2021) at the [School of Software](https://www.thss.tsinghua.edu.cn/en/) of [Tsinghua University](https://www.tsinghua.edu.cn/en/) and a member of the [THUML](https://thuml.ai/), advised by Prof. [MingSheng Long](http://ise.thss.tsinghua.edu.cn/~mlong/).

 My research interests cover Deep Learning and Machine Learning.
-I am currently working on deep model applications for Time Series Analysis.
+I am currently working on deep learning applications for Time Series Analysis (i.e. Foundation Time Series Models, Large Models for Time Series, Cross-modality Time Series Models).
 The pursuit of my reasearch is to implement deep learning methodology to valuable real-world applications.

 For more information, you may take a look at my publications.